yash1314/MLOps-template/README.md

 We welcome contributions to enhance this MLOps template.
 If you have suggestions, bug fixes, or feature additions, please open an issue or submit a pull request.

 Happy MLOps journey with the Industry-Grade MLOps Template!

+## Contact
+If you have questions or feedback, feel free to reach out to:

+- Name: Yash keshari
+- Email: yashkeshari79@gmail.com
+- linkedin - www.linkedin.com/in/yash907